jmeyer67/finalproject/README.md

 * Proper use of advanced HTML5 and CSS3 techniques.
 * Additional, substantial JavaScript or CSS3 functionality.
 * A creative or unique presentation.

-Any extra efforts that aren't totally obvious should be mentioned during your presentation if you want to receive points for them.
-Extra credit points will be given at the instructor's discretion.